 Joey has organized and sponsored relief efforts for disasters resulting in hundreds of tons of food and supplies being donated to victims of natural disasters, such as the 2013 tornado in Moore, Oklahoma, the 2010 tornado in Cincinnati (Washington County), Arkansas, and the 2010 Haiti earthquake.
 He and McCutchen & Sexton – The Law Firm also sponsor an annual free child seat safety event, where the firm provides free child safety seats and partners with the Fort Smith Police Department to ensure correct installation of child safety seats and provide instruction on child seat safety guidelines as part of McCutchen & Sexton’s Project Safety Campaign.

 The Law Firm, and Joey have had their legal accomplishments discussed in the book, “The Keenan Edge”, and Joey was a contributing authority to the book “Reptile in the Mist and Beyond” that discusses the mechanism by which people are severely injured in low-speed collision cases (where insurance companies claim nobody could possibly be hurt) and the importance of preserving our Seventh Amendment rights to trial by jury.
 Joey’s family heritage is closely tied to Western Arkansas.
 The McCutchen family took up residency in Scott County, Arkansas in 1871.
 His paternal grandfather, Hubert “Doc” McCutchen, was a prominent Dentist in Mansfield, Arkansas for over 50 years.
 His maternal grandfather, Gene Williamson, was the owner and operator of a service station in Greenwood, Arkansas for over 50 years as well.
 Joey’s father, Joe McCutchen, is a retired pharmacist and owner and founder of Joe McCutchen Pharmacy, later known as McCutchen Health Services in Fort Smith.
-Joey and his wife, Tara, have two daughters, Elizabeth and Victoria.
+Joey, and his wife Tara who passed away in March 2017, have two daughters Elizabeth and Victoria who attend college.